FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

   The file path where security definition files are located.
 This path is prepended to each entry in **plugins.modelLoader.securityFiles**.
 * **plugins.modelLoader.securityFiles:** Since 2.2.0
   A comma-separated list of security files to load.
 Each entry is prefixed with **plugins.modelLoader.securityPath**.
+* **plugins.modelLoader.metadataData:** Since 2.3.2
+  A json-string containing extra data to add to the serverSettings object on the landing page.
+The added data is merged into the existing data.
+* **plugins.modelLoader.metadataPath:** Since 2.3.2
+  The file path where extra metadata files are located.
+This path is prepended to each entry in **plugins.modelLoader.metadataFiles**.
+* **plugins.modelLoader.metadataFiles:** Since 2.3.2
+  A comma-separated list of meta data files to load.
+Each entry is prefixed with **plugins.modelLoader.metadataPath**.
+Each file is loaded and its JSON-content is merged into the serverSettings object on the ROOT-URL.

 ## Response Format Plugins